 LCEF shall mail maturity notices to Investors holding Notes with specified terms and maturity dates at least thirty days prior to the maturity of the Notes.
 LCEF reserves the right (upon notice of maturity) to change the term of the Note, the frequency and method by which the interest rate is calculated, and how frequently interest is paid to the Investor or added to the Note (the "Interest Terms").
 LCEF will provide a current Offering Circular to each Investor with each maturity notice, unless a current Offering Circular has previously been provided to the Investor.
+The maturity notice will indicate the date of maturity and that the Note's balance of principal and accrued interest (if applicable) will automatically be renewed under the terms described in the notice unless the Investor elects within twenty days after the Note's maturity date to redeem the Note.
 The Investor may elect to redeem any accrued interest and invest the remaining principal balance in the Note described in the maturity notice or in any other qualified LCEF Note.
 The Investor may indicate this election by sending to LCEF either a signed and dated investment application or "Exchange Option" that is provided on the reverse side of the maturity notice.
-If the Investor's election to either reinvest or redeem the remaining balance in the Note within 20 days after maturity, interest will accrue on the Note following maturity at the lowest tier interest rate offered on Dedicated Certificates until such time as the Investor notifies LCEF of the Investor's election to reinvest or redeem the balance in the Note, at which time such balance will be reinvested or promptly paid to the Investor, as applicable.
+If the Investor elects to have the Note redeemed, payment will be made promptly by LCEF.